piku235/JungiThemeBundle/Resources/doc/xml-theme-mapping.md

 Structure
 ---------

-The definition of a document looks like following:
+The definition of document looks like following:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>